One of the top frustrations I hear from Pearls is that they have started a budget and then fall off budget time and time again.

 Now it’s time to start cutting out the extras and get down to business.

-Look through your spending for the last month and see what areas you can cut back.
+Look through your spending categories from step 3 and see what areas you can cut back.
 Are you able to get any of your monthly bills reduced or completely eliminated?

 You don’t really have to have cable and maybe you can get a better rate with your cell phone provider!